bcllns/tiny-meal-planner/EDGE_FUNCTION_SETUP.md

 # Edge Function Setup Guide

-This guide explains how to deploy the `generate-meal-plan` Edge Function to fix the CORS error when calling OpenAI API.
+This guide explains how to deploy the Edge Functions to fix CORS errors when calling OpenAI API.

 ## Problem

 Direct calls to OpenAI API from the browser are blocked by CORS (Cross-Origin Resource Sharing) security restrictions.
-The solution is to use a Supabase Edge Function as a secure proxy.
+The solution is to use Supabase Edge Functions as secure server-side proxies.

 ## Prerequisites